ISAITB/docs-tdl/source/testsuite/index.rst

     @kind| no| Whether this is a simple text (value "SIMPLE" - the default), file (value "BINARY") or a secret value (value "SECRET").
     @adminOnly| no| A boolean value (by default "false") indicating whether this parameter can only be edited by administrators.
     @notForTests| no| A boolean value (by default "false") indicating whether this parameter is included as a test session context variable.
+    @hidden| no| A boolean value (by default "false") indicating whether this parameter can only be viewed by administrators.

 In terms of the ``kind`` attribute, the values "SIMPLE" and "SECRET" both represent text values.
 The difference is that ones defined as "SECRET" are never presented to users nor are they ever transferred to client software.
 The two attributes ``adminOnly``